nasimjafari7/PythonProjects/README.md

 # My Data Science projects in Python:

+**[Mobile App for Lottery Addiction](https://github.com/nasimjafari7/PythonProjects/blob/master/Guided%20Project_%20Mobile%20App%20for%20Lottery%20Addiction/Basics.ipynb)**: A medical institute decides to build a mobile app to help lottery addicts to estimate the probability of winning.
+This project provides the engineering team of the institute some functions to calculate the requested probabilities.

 **[Finding the best markets to advertise](https://github.com/nasimjafari7/PythonProjects/blob/master/Guided%20Project_%20Finding%20the%20Best%20Markets%20to%20Advertise%20In/Basics.ipynb)**: In this project I help an elearning company to find the best market to advertise in based on the [freeCodeCamp's 2017 New Coder Survey](https://www.freecodecamp.org/news/we-asked-20-000-people-who-they-are-and-how-theyre-learning-to-code-fff5d668969/).

 **[SAT scores of NYC schools and Demographics](https://github.com/nasimjafari7/PythonProjects/blob/master/Guided%20Project_%20Analyzing%20NYC%20High%20School%20Data/Schools.ipynb)**: This project analyzes New York City schools according to the SAT score and tries to find correlations between demographics like race, gender, class size, and more.